xrdocs/application-hosting/_tutorials/2016-09-28-solenoid-inject-routes-into-cisco-s-rib-table-using-grpc.md

 ## Spin up the Ubuntu devbox

-Before we spin up the routers, we can create the container tar ball for the Solenoid code.
-The way the launch scripts are setup for xrv, you can launch the vagrant boxes without creating a new Solenoid tar ball (since one with the latest release will be downloaded for you automatically).
-But if you interested in the absolute latest code, or are interested in the process for your own education, follow the steps below to create your own Solenoid tar ball.
+Before we spin up the routers, we can create the container tarball for the Solenoid code.
+The way the launch scripts are setup for xrv, you can launch the vagrant boxes without creating a new Solenoid tarball (since one with the latest release will be downloaded for you automatically).
+But if you interested in the absolute latest code, or are interested in the process for your own education, follow the steps below to create your own Solenoid tarball.
 If you are not interested, skip to [Launch router topology](#launch-router-topology).

 Move into the vagrant directory and launch only the devbox node:
 <div class="highlighter-rouge">